Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: Monte Carlo simulation

-In addition to analyzing the performance of the ML estimates, this Monte Carlo simulation study has two more analyses: the success rate with which the information criteria AIC, BIC, AICc and HIC, and the root mean squared error (RMSE) of the predicted values, select the correct model, that is, the data generating model; and the empirical distribution of the GCS and RQ residuals, which are assessed by the empirical mean (MN), median (MD) standard deviation (SD), coefficient of skewness (CS) and coefficient of (excess) kurtosis (CK).
+In addition to analyzing the performance of the EM algorithm, this Monte Carlo simulation study also investigates the empirical distribution of the GCS and RQ residuals, which are assessed by the empirical mean (MN), median (MD), standard deviation (SD), coefficient of skewness (CS) and coefficient of (excess) kurtosis (CK).

-Tables \ref{tab:sim-cnbs}-\ref{tab:sim-tbs} reports the empirical bias, MSE and CP results for the quantile regression models based on the CN-BS, SL-BS and $t_\nu$-BS distributions.
-A look at the results in Tables \ref{tab:sim-cnbs}-\ref{tab:sim-tbs} allows us to conclude that, as the sample size increases, the bias and MSE both decrease, as expected.
+{Table \ref{tab:sim-slbs} reports the empirical bias, MSE and CP for the quantile regression models based on the SL-BS distributions (due to space limitations we do not present the CN-BS and $t_\nu$-BS results).
+A look at the results in Table \ref{tab:sim-slbs} allows us to conclude that as the sample size increases the bias and MSE both decreases, as one would expect.
 Moreover, these quantities increase as $\alpha$ increases.
-Finally, the CP approaches the 95\% nominal level as the sample size increases.
+Finally, the CP approaches the 95\% nominal level as the sample size increases.}

-Tables \ref{tab:gcs-res}-\ref{tab:rq-res} presents the empirical MN, MD, SD, CS and CK, whose values are expected to be 1, 0.69, 1, 2 and 6, respectively, for the GCS residuals, and 0, 0, 1, 0 and 0, respectively, for the RQ residuals.
-From Tables \ref{tab:gcs-res}-\ref{tab:rq-res}, note that, for the CN-BS and $t_\nu$-BS cases, as the sample size increases, the values of the empirical MN, MD, SD, CS and CK approach these values of the reference EXP(1) and N(0,1) distributions.
+Tables \ref{tab:gcs-res}-\ref{tab:rq-res} present the empirical MN, MD, SD, CS and CK.
+Note that these values are expected to be 1, 0.69, 1, 2 and 6, respectively, for the GCS residuals, and 0, 0, 1, 0 and 0, respectively, for the RQ residuals.
+From Tables \ref{tab:gcs-res}-\ref{tab:rq-res}, note that for the CN-BS and $t_\nu$-BS cases, as the sample size increases the values of the empirical MN, MD, SD, CS and CK approaches these values of the reference EXP(1) and N(0,1) distributions.
 Therefore, the GCS and RQ residuals conform well with the reference distributions for the CN-BS and $t_\nu$-BS cases.
-Nevertheless, in the results of the SL-BS model, the considered residuals do not conform well with the reference distributions.
+Nevertheless, in the results of the SL-BS model the considered residuals do not conform well with the reference distributions.

-Table \ref{tab:information} reports the success rates with which the AIC, BIC, AICc, HIC, and RMSE, select the correct model, that is, the data generating model.
-From this table, we observe that the success rates of the information criteria and RMSE, for the $t_\nu$-BS case, increase when the sample size increases.
-On the other hand, there is an inverse behavior for the CN-BS case regarding the information criteria.
-Finally, success rates for the SL-BS model are almost null for the information criteria and relatively low for the RMSE, suggesting that the use of usual criteria not good selection measures for the SL-BS model.
-In general, the RMSE had the best performance for model selection.